Change of module

 Once you have started your studies, you may decide you wish to change one or more of the modules you've registered for and there is a process to do this.

 Transfer to a new programme

-Sometimes students decide they would like to change the programme of study they are registered for - this might be possible but there is a process that should be followed.
+Sometimes students decide they would like to change the programme of study they are registered for.
+This might be possible, but the following process should be followed.